slopp/snowreport/README.md

 - My repo is setup to build my dagster code into a Docker image for each commit to a PR.
 This is great for testing changes, but if I just want to update this ReadMe I can have GH skip those actions by including `[skip ci]` in the commit message.

 - My development environment for this work was VS Code + a GCP VM.
-A few helpful commands:
+Most of the helpful commands live in the `Makefile`, but:

 ```
 # to get VS Code to talk to the VM